-Botanicals is limited in its ability to grow, store and sell medical marihuana under the terms of the Current Licence and as a result of its reliance on a single growing facility.
-As a result, Botanicals purchases additional dried medical marihuana from other Licensed Producers (as such term is defined in the ACMPR) to supplement its own medical marihuana production.
-If Botanicals is unable to acquire additional medical marihuana sufficient to meet demand on terms and conditions favourable to Botanicals, it could have a material adverse effect on the business, result of operations and financial condition of Botanicals and the Company.
+EHTC is limited in its ability to grow, store and sell cannabis under the terms of the Current Licence and as a result of its reliance on a single growing facility.
+As a result, EHTC purchases additional dried cannabis from other Licensed Producers to supplement its own production.
+If EHTC is unable to acquire additional cannabis sufficient to meet demand on terms and conditions favourable to EHTC, it could have a material adverse effect on the business, results of operations and financial condition of EHTC and the Company.